Rowan Jacobsen

 Rowan Jacobsen is an American author and journalist.
 He is known for his writings on nature, science, sustainability, and the organoleptic experience.

 Biography

-Jacobsen is the author of eight books.
+Jacobsen is the author of nine books.
 His writing has appeared in The New York Times, Newsweek, Harper's Magazine, Outside, Orion, Eating Well, Forbes, Popular Science, Mother Jones, Vice, Lucky Peach, Food & Wine, Smithsonian, Scientific American, Audubon, and Yankee among others.

 Jacobsen's work is regularly anthologized in The Best American Science & Nature Writing and Best Food Writing collections.
 He has been an Alicia Patterson Foundation fellow where he has written about endangered diversity on the borderlands between India, Myanmar, and China.
 As a McGraw Center for Business Journalism Fellow, he wrote about the disruptive potential of plant-based proteins and as a Knight Science Journalism fellow at MIT he focused on the environmental and evolutionary impact of synthetic biology.
 He has performed with Pop-Up Magazine, lectured at Harvard and Yale, and appeared on CBS, NBC, and NPR.
 He currently lives in Vermont.